Dhi13man/ycombinator_news_client/README.md

 # ycombinator_hacker_news

-A Flutter based client application for YCombinator's hacker news API, using GetX for State Management.
+A Flutter based client application for YCombinator's hacker news API, using Bloc pattern and ChangeNotifier for State Management, and both Local and Cloud Firebase Authenticated Database, as per need.

 ## Getting Started